Poetry: Words as Refuge

 Shel Silverstein's 'A Light in the Attic’

 The first poetry that really appealed to me (outside Dr. Seuss—who I now recognize as a poet, though I didn't then) was Shel Silverstein.
 I still have my childhood copies of Where the Sidewalk Ends, A Light in the Attic, and Falling Up.
 Now I try to sneak them into bedtime stories with my own son, though he usually objects if he's still alert enough to do so.
-So, as my father did before me, I have to wait until the boy is too drowsy to protest.
+So, as my father did before me, I wait until the boy is too drowsy to protest.
 That’s when I break out the classics my father would read to me.
 My favorite these days is Ulysses, by Alfred, Lord Tennyson.

-Silverstein remains an inspiration—his lightness, his playfulness with words and concepts.
+Silverstein remains an inspiration—his light, his playfulness with words and concepts.
 I don't think my own efforts come close to his mastery, but I carry him with me internally, evoking his spirit whenever possible.

 My Process